Sex After Baby: What’s Holding Moms Back?

 5. Let me know in the comments what I missed!

 Are you a postpartum mom (or soon to be one?)
 If you would benefit from more support and community in your postpartum period (and who wouldn’t?), maybe Postpartum Together is for you.
-This is my 4 month group coaching program committed to educating, normalizing and empowering your postpartum in the safety of a small group coaching experience.
+This is my virtual group coaching program committed to educating, normalizing and empowering your postpartum in the safety of a small group coaching experience.